The Walton Collection

 Rare Seán MacDiarmada 1916 commemorative poster.

-Seán MacDiarmada (27 January 1883 – 12 May 1916), also known as Seán MacDermott, was an Irish republican political activist and revolutionary leader.
+Seán MacDiarmada was born on the 27th of January 1883.
+Also known as Seán MacDermott, he was an Irish republican political activist and revolutionary leader.
 He was one of the seven leaders of the Easter Rising of 1916, which he helped to organise as a member of the Military Committee of the Irish Republican Brotherhood (IRB) and was the second signatory of the Proclamation of the Irish Republic.

 Brought up in rural County Leitrim, he was a member of many associations which promoted the cause of the Irish language, Gaelic revival and Irish nationalism in general, including the Gaelic League and the Irish Catholic fraternity the Ancient Order of Hibernians.
 He was the national organiser for Sinn Féin, and later manager of the newspaper Irish Freedom, started in 1910 by Thomas Clarke, and with whom he worked remarkably closely with as secretary of the IRB in the two years before the Rising.